hackclub/hcb-wrapped-2023/README.md

 # `@hackclub/hcb-wrapped-2023`

-This repository houses the React component used to generate [hcb.hackclub.com/wrapped](https://hcb.hackclub.com/wrapped).
-It also contains a Next.js site used for testing.
+This repository houses the React component that will be used to generate this year's [hcb.hackclub.com/wrapped](https://hcb.hackclub.com/wrapped).
+It also contains a Next.js site used for testing (currently deployed at [hcb-wrapped-2023.hackclub.dev](https://hcb-wrapped-2023.hackclub.dev)).

 ## Directory